 If You Live Out Of State

-If you have been contacted by the Texas Board of Nursing (BON) about a complaint that’s been filed against you, we can help you defend your nursing license, even if you’re currently living out of state.
+If you've been contacted by the Texas Board of Nursing (BON) about a complaint that’s been filed against you, we can help you defend your nursing license, even if you’re currently living out of state.

 Whether you are a traveling nurse who worked in Texas, were practicing in Texas under the Nurse Licensure Compact (NLC), or worked in Texas but have since left the state, we can make the process easy on you by completing most of our work by phone, FAX, and e-mail.